-Leader of Nigeria's ruling APC party warns of coup threat - Reuters - Nigeria Today
+Ambode hails lawmakers as Assembly holds session for Lagos@50 - Vanguard - Nigeria Today

 |

+National Leader of All Progressives Congress (APC) and former Governor of Lagos State, Asiwaju Bola Ahmed Tinubu on Monday called on the Military to perish any attempt to lure it to stage a coup against the democratic process, vowing that such attempt …

+Lagos@50: We'll Resist Any Coup Attempt, Tinubu Vows, As Gov. Ambode Hails Lawmakers

-Leader of Nigeria's ruling APC party warns of coup threat
+Leader of Nigeria's Ruling APC Party Warns of Coup Threat

+We'll resist attempts by military to take over Buhari's government – Tinubu

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.